pawelgrzybek/pawelgrzybek.com/content/posts/2024-12-29-a-look-back-at-2024/index.md

 Nothing goes higher on my priority list than being a good father and partner for my loved ones.
 I have a bunch of plans for the NN1 Dev Club to be something more than just the best tech meetup in the central part of England.
 I hope to find more time for technical writing on this blog – I really miss that!

 Inspired by [the latest book by Cal Newport, "Slow Productivity"](https://calnewport.com/my-new-book-slow-productivity/), I just want to do fewer things.
-We live in the age of people with short attention spans looking for instant gratification.
+We live in the age of people with short attention span looking for instant gratification.
 Patience is not our generation's strength.
 Omnipresent AI helpers have allowed us to iterate on small tasks quicker than ever, reaching the state of pseudo productivity without putting any effort into the thing.
 I don’t want to end up in this trap.
 I want to work hard on fewer things.
 I want to exercise my patience, solve problems that require well-thought-out solutions, and discard meaningless distractions in all areas of my life.

 That's all from me in 2024.
 Have a wonderfull 2025 😘